Venezuelans In Fla. Face 900-Mile Trip To Vote

-Venezuelans vote on Sunday.
-They will decide whether President Hugo Chavez remains in power or whether he will be forced to step aside in favor of a challenger, Henrique Capriles.
-Polls indicate the most serious electoral challenge Chavez has faced since taking office almost 14 years ago.
-This election is mobilizing large numbers of voters in Venezuela and also, as NPR's Greg Allen found, in the United States.
+Venezuelans go to the polls Sunday in an election that will decide if President Hugo Chavez remains in power.
+Polls indicate it's his most serious electoral challenge since taking office nearly 14 years ago, and it's mobilizing large numbers of voters in Venezuela — and in the U.S.

-ALLEN: Fortunately for Beauvoir, and her 94-year-old mother, they'll be flying to New Orleans on Sunday free because of a group of volunteers.
+Fortunately for Beauvoir and her mother, they'll be flying to New Orleans free because of a group of volunteers.